← Dashboard · Pricing · Trust Center

 | Scenario (illustrative) | Math | MRR | ARR (×12) |

-To reach $1M ARR at blended ~$80–120k per enterprise-ish customer equivalent, you need hundreds of paying workspaces at low tiers or a thinner count at Tier 3 — both require repeatable acquisition and low churn.
+To reach $1M ARR at blended ~$80–120k per enterprise-ish customer equivalent, you need hundreds of paying workspaces at Starter/Pro or a thinner count at Business and custom Enterprise — both require repeatable acquisition and low churn.
 Many SaaS products never reach $1M ARR; many stall near five figures MRR.
 Treat tables as possibilities, not targets.

 Reality check on “how much can I earn?”